NeutralNoise/lol_helpers/README.md

 Just some tasks that I would like to get around to doing one day.

 1. Comment Hash.h with doxygen comments.
 2. Look into BinaryTree stack overflow.
+(This is mostly done.)
 3. Add some other things.